-2.56 The data and evidence show there are three key issues (as detailed above) as to why there is some delayed delivery of housing development within Babergh.
+2.58 The data and evidence show there are three key issues (as detailed above) as to why there is some delayed delivery of housing development within Mid Suffolk.
 In drawing conclusions from the identified key issues, it is apparent these focus around land speculation, which includes the business of developing or selling sites, controlling interests and market conditions, which are often the main areas beyond the Local Planning Authorities ability to control to manage.
-However, it also requires communication between stakeholders and the Council with transparency for understanding.
+However, it also requires the private sector to deliver on planning permissions and requires communication between stakeholders and the Council, with transparency for understanding.